cRaErBs/ipi-doc-source/source/iot_pi/UnBoxing.md

 1. Industrial -Pi SMARC development kit containing the carrier and SMARC LEC-PX30 SoM pre-assembled in a chassis
-2. 12Vdc /2A Power adapter with barrel connector
+2. 12Vdc /2A Power adapter with barrel connector (picture illustrates the US version, an EU version is also available)
 3. micro USB to Type A cable for OTG connection
 4. micro-SD card with adapter (32 GB)